 Moderately Adaptable Soil pH

-Can thrive in multiple pH ranges.
+Can thrive in acidic to neutral pH ranges.

 Safe For Humans

-No known toxic effects or skin irritation risks.
+No known toxic effects.

 Ease Of Care Score